Youth MinistryGet Involved. Grow in Faith.

 Lutheran Youth Fellowship (LYF) offers Lutherans between the grades of 9 through 12 a chance to build connections, grow in faith and develop leadership skills.
-Selected representatives participate in training, attend District events and apply what they’ve learned at their home churches.
+Selected representatives participate in training, attend District events such as the Kansas District Youth Gathering (fall) and Teen Fellowship Retreat (spring), and apply what they’ve learned at their home churches.

 Lutheran Valley Retreat Summer Camp

 Every summer, the Kansas District sponsors Lutheran Valley Retreat (LVR) Summer Camp, a weeklong camp in Colorado for Lutheran youth.
-Details for the 2018 LVR will be available soon, with registration set to open March 1.
-If you’re interested in learning more about LVR in the meantime, check out the 2017 brochure, which we’ve included here.
+Details for the 2018 LVR are available on our LVR webpage; registration opened March 1.

 Higher Things Conference